Alexander-Meldrum/swarm_sim/README.md

 - ECS-based architecture for cache efficiency and scalability
 - Spatial grid optimization for high performance collision detection (Drone - Drone, Drone - Target)
 - Binary logging of:
-  - Agent state
+  - Drone state
-  - Collision and event data
+  - Collision events
 - Reward calculation module for RL
-- Yaml config file configurable (World & drone related settings), the controllers control amount of drones etc. on gRPC reset request.
+- Yaml config file configurable (World & drone physical settings), the controllers set amount of drones etc. on gRPC reset request.

 This component is the authoritative simulation source used by all controllers.